oraclize/docs/source/includes/_bitcoin.md

 # &#3647; &nbsp; Bitcoin

-Oraclize is building a native integration with Bitcoin, leveraging the HTTP API exposed by the Oraclize Engine and the oraclize-lib.
+Provable is building a native integration with Bitcoin, leveraging the HTTP API exposed by the Provable Engine and the oraclize-lib.
 More information will be available soon.